nghaninn/thales-airlab-springboot/README.md

 >1.
 No Experience with Kotlin Springboot, largely similar to .NET MVC EF framework
 >2.
 Errors with docker scripting
 >3.
 Used a wrong backend, running on nosql DynamoDB.
 Cannot perform group by or joins.
+>4.
+Error with gradlew build with :test, omitted using -x test

 ## Unable to accomplished